 In summary, breasts implants do not lift breasts, they fill them out where they are.
 And if the breast hangs too low, they won’t even do that very well.

-When the plastic surgeon examines you, measurements are made to assess where the nipple lies in relation to the fold under the breast, and how much breast overhang if any there is past this fold.
+When the cosmetic surgeon examines you, measurements are made to assess where the nipple lies in relation to the fold under the breast, and how much breast overhang if any there is past this fold.

 There are some patients whose breasts are “borderline” in terms of whether a breast lift is needed.
 The nipple may be somewhat lower than ideal, and there may be more breast overhang than ideal but not too excessive.
 In many cases a “dual plane” technique may be used in order to obtain a good result without the additional scars of a lift.
 This involves placing the implant under the muscle, as is usually done for better implant camouflage and a lower risk of capsular contracture, but releasing the attachment of the muscle to the overlying breast tissue a little to encourage the implant to “fill out” the loose tissue at the bottom of the breast.
 If this is successful, the nipple may look a little higher (even though it is not) as the bottom of the breast is filled by the implant.
 In this way, some of these borderline patients may avoid a breast lift.
 But if they want a higher breast or higher nipples, they will need a lift.

 Why are there different types of lift and different scars with each one?